| Search our quarter-million Q&As |

 Do not, I repeat, do not 'rust' your furniture.
 Not only is playing with acids dangerous, but so is rusty furniture. as mentioned above, rust is a very brittle substance, and would not do very well.

-Corrosion (rusting, oxidation) is an electrochemical process. by applying acid (liquid with a charge), you're increasing the natural voltage of the iron, and are encouraging the Fe2+ cation to mingle with dissolved oxygen. this will degrade your furniture by pitting, cracking, etc. the first place that will go are at inconsistent material joints. for example, if you have anything containing copper, zinc, aluminum, etc. you won't for long...
+Corrosion (rusting, oxidation) is an electrochemical process. by applying acid (liquid with a charge), you're increasing the natural voltage of the iron, and are encouraging the Fe2+ cation to mingle with dissolved oxygen. this will degrade your furniture by pitting, cracking, etc. the first place that will go are at inconsistent material joints. for example, if you have anything containing copper, zinc, aluminum, etc. it won't for long...

-A. I would highly suggest using a sub-base with very small amounts of iron. if you want 'actual' rust, you want as little as possible (<1-5%). when iron corrodes, the rust is about 100x bigger than the iron particle, so you'll see it. run a fine grit sandpaper over the sub-base, and apply an ANTI CORROSION clear coat (always with iron).
+A. I would highly suggest using a sub-base with very small amounts of iron. if you want 'actual' rust, you want as little as possible (<1-5%).
+When iron corrodes, the rust is about 100x bigger than the iron particle, so you'll see it.
+Run a fine grit sandpaper over the sub-base, and apply an ANTI-CORROSION clear coat (always with iron).

 2007

 Q. I was told there is a paint that simulated the look of rusted metal.
 One individual called it rust paint and said she purchased it on line many years ago.
 I think that may be what the original questions was referring to.
 I too am trying to find a way to create that finish on an already painted metal park bench.
 I know something exits as I see many primitive crafts made with this finish.
-Does anyone know how to create that rusted look through a paint process?
+Does anyone know how to create that rusted look through a paint process? ⇦ Answer?

 Cindy P [last name deleted for privacy by Editor]- Granville, Ohio